hemantic/celery-playground/README.md

 * In order to use `chord` primitive, Celery result backend is required
 * `chord` primitive generates a `celery.chord_unlock` task every second and it can be confusing at first.
 These tasks are generated even if `chord` primitive is not invoked directly
+* It seems like `chord` primitive can't be converted to signature and must always be at the end of the chain (or be invoked as a separate task).
+I was unable to run any task after `chord` in any way (including task links).